abinit/abinit/doc/tutorial/spin.md

 cancel each other.
 The density of states computed with the tetrahedron method is not as smooth as by the smearing method, and a running average allows for a better view.

+As mentioned earlier, the solution of the Kohn-Sham equation might benefit of using a smaller value of [[tolrde]] (e.g. 0.001 instead of the default 0.005), and a larger value of [[nline]] (e.g. 6 instead of the default 4).

 ## 4 Ferrimagnetic (not yet)

 Some materials can display a particular form of ferromagnetism, which also can